 - Mix in the vanilla extract

-- Sift together the flour and salt in a separate bowl
+- Stir together the flour and salt in a separate bowl

-- Add this to the wet ingredients, along with the chopped pecans
+- Add this to the wet ingredients, along with the chopped pecans, all at once

-- Use a cookie scoop and scoop onto a parchment paper lined cookie sheet
+- Use a cookie scoop (I use a 1 ½ tablespoon scoop) and scoop onto a parchment paper lined cookie sheet

 - Bake for 18-20 minutes